nearprotocol/stakewars/README.md

 - BetaNet web wallet: [wallet.betanet.near.org](https://wallet.betanet.near.org)
 - BetaNet explorer: [explorer.betanet.near.org](https://explorer.betanet.near.org/)

-You will have to create a BetaNet wallet to deploy any contract (which means also the staking pool), and receive your first delegation.
+You will need a BetaNet wallet to deploy your staking pool and receive your first delegation.

-You can also find a JSON RPC interface at the address [https://rpc.betanet.near.org/status](https://rpc.betanet.near.org/status) to quickly retrieve information about network, blocks, transactions and wallets.
+You can also use the JSON RPC interface at the address [https://rpc.betanet.near.org/status](https://rpc.betanet.near.org/status) to quickly retrieve information about network, blocks, transactions and wallets.
 There's also a [documentation section](https://docs.near.org/docs/interaction/rpc) with the available endpoints.

 As a final note, https://status.nearprotocol.com/ will give you feedback on the status of the network, and the most recent incidents.